Background and Rationale

 Conclusion and Discussion

-This exploratory study was initiated in response to the early changes that we noticed in sleep profiles of Ultrahuman Ring AIR users in the GCC area at the start of this biannual event.
+This exploratory study was initiated in response to the early changes that we noticed in sleep profiles of Ultrahuman Ring AIR users in the GCC area at the start of this annual event.
 Ramadan causes drastic changes in physiology; however, most studies are aimed at managing physiological fallouts in individuals with metabolic syndrome or other conditions who are observing Ramadan.
 There is little information on how a generally healthy individual manages this intense regimen while balancing their usual life commitments.
 It also serves as a case study for sleep pattern disruption.

 We found two overall strategies in individuals- one was to stay awake longer into the night and sleep continuously through early morning up until noon (RMC) and the other was to delay sleep a little, wake during dawn meal time and then sleep again after (DSD).
 The two strategies did impact overall week on week sleep indices and sleep duration which were picked up by the standard and altered (Ramadan mode) Ultrahuman algorithms.
 Interestingly HR and HRV did not show as dramatic a difference as movements (tagged to restlessness) did, indicating that autonomic nervous system control in this aspect was maintained.
 Comparing RMC and DSD we found a significant difference in HRV and movements at the level of weekly averages.
 Movement during sleep and difficulty sleeping early were being observed in both groups even two weeks after the end of Ramadan, indicating that the body takes a longer period to reset some metrics.